ece-student/Team-16/docs/MeetingMinutes/sep23.md

 ## Agenda for today

 #### Tasks
-  * 2 side sensors and turn mechanism: Not done yet
+  * 2 side wall sensors and turn mechanism: Not done yet
   * Finish soldering bandpass filter: done but not working
   * Rearrange wiring : Placed the used pins list on shared drive, done
   * Test merged code: not done yet